Need a second chance car loan? We can help

 Don’t despair!
-Our bad credit car loan consultants are experts at getting those tricky deals approved.
+Our car loan consultants are experts at getting those tricky deals approved.
 We can also advise you on steps to take to improve your credit rating and have you on your way to owning your car in no time.

-More bad credit customers trust Savvy
+Why more bad credit customers trust Savvy

 We use our extensive experience in bad credit car loans to help you gain approval.
 You get a personalised consultant from start to finish.

 Defaults on your credit file can cut off finance options from many of the bigger banks and can be difficult to overcome, as they stay imprinted in your history for five years.
 However, we partner with lenders who are willing and able to work with your situation.
 Our consultants know the product market, so we can help you find the right deal to fit with your profile.

 Because most car finance requires your car to be used as security to back up the loan, lenders can be picky when it comes to the types of cars they accept as collateral.
 Many major lenders will refuse to finance cars older than ten years.
 Our lenders are flexible, with some offering finance on vehicles up to 20 to 25 years old and others not capping their car age limit at all.

 To a lender, no credit history is about as good as having a bad one.
 Because they have no indication of how reliable you are as a borrower, most will swiftly reject your application.
 However, even if you haven’t borrowed before, our lenders can approve your car finance application if you can show us that your income is sufficient to comfortably handle repayments.